Plays like a Novel Feels.

 A protagonists gender shouldn’t matter.

 Characters are written to fill a sex/race quota or focused on sex/race that fulfils no narrative purpose often come over as flat or forced, you could replace Jesse Faden with any race/age/gender combination, and she would still be a solid character.

 I would love to see more games offer female protagonists of this calibre in the years to come.

 Worth a play?

-I am personally loving the game for its narrative value, the game-play mechanics and graphical excellence only add to that narrative.
+I love the game for its narrative value, the game-play mechanics and graphical excellence only adds to that narrative.